 Chris Burkard’s Under an Arctic Sky is an epic film about surfing under the northern lights.
 It isn’t exactly about skiing or snowboarding, but it’s a really spectacular story about chasing waves and winter sports in some of Iceland’s most gorgeous landscapes.
 It’s a great gift to give your winter-loving friends and family…then watch it with them.

 What’s more inspiring or entertaining than leafing through an award-winning magazine on your favorite topic?
 (Answer: nothing.)
-Powder Magazine is all about skiing and snowboarding, and a subscription is one of the most unique skiing and snowboarding gifts you can give to your favorite winter sports lover.
+Freeskier Magazine is all about skiing and snowboarding, and a subscription is one of the most unique skiing and snowboarding gifts you can give to your favorite winter sports lover.

 Useful & Clever Skiing & Snowboarding Gifts